ibexa/documentation-developer/docs/getting_started/install_ez_platform.md

 apt-get install composer
 ```

-To check the version of Composer, run:
+To verify you got a recent stable version of Composer, run:

 ``` bash
 composer -V